 These people who behave solely from the feeling they receive from their limbic system that Paul MacLean depicts in the above quote, do so without the slightest inclination of pausing or questioning it with their intellect, and gather information.
 This immediate functionality of the limbic system served our primitive ancestors well ensuring their survival by allowing them to react swiftly in the face of imminent death, bypassing the slower conscious assessment of a perilous situation, providing an instantaneous interpretation to environmental stimuli—no conscious thought necessary.
 This primitive responsiveness lives within us still, and doesn’t serve us well interpreting modern world problems unless we make the effort to consciously assess those feelings bubbling-up from our primitive brain.

-As enlightening and insidious as Dr. MacLean’s insight is, we nevertheless have the ability to identify our own illogical fallacies, and can therefore, if we choose, manage them with deliberation—we can disown flawed beliefs and replace them.
+As enlightening as Dr. MacLean’s insight is on the insidiousness of the primitive brain, we nevertheless have the ability to identify our own illogical fallacies, and can therefore, if we choose, manage them with deliberation—we can disown flawed beliefs and replace them.
 And yes, it requires considerable fortitude to challenge long held beliefs; they are comfortable, perhaps loyal to a particular group, familiar, and cherished, and can even conjure up warm memories of the way it was, carrying the baton for the people we love or loved.
 Beliefs can also come from self-serving bias, self-deception, and early institutional programming; in short, an integral part of the culture in which we were raised and conditioned.
 When we dare to challenge them we feel the fear of the unknown as we venture beyond what we previously established as our safe boundaries.
 We must take heart however, and remember that the realm of the unknown is precisely the place where solutions to unsolved problems are found.

 As Ayn Rand points out in her book, Philosophy: Who Needs It, we all need a philosophy, “Your choice is whether you define your philosophy by a conscious, rational, disciplined process of thought—or let your subconscious accumulate a junk heap of unwarranted conclusions [and] false generalizations…”